David Weiller, M.M.

 Co- Director of Choral Studies and Associate Director, School of Music

-David B. Weiller celebrates 34 years as Director of Choral Studies in the UNLV School of Music.
-Under his leadership the choirs enjoy a reputation for vibrant performances throughout the southwest and beyond.
-The UNLV Chamber Chorale has performed by invitation at western division conferences of the American Choral Directors Association (ACDA) and at western region and state conferences of the National Association for Music Education (NAfME).
-Concert tours have encompassed the southwest as well as itineraries in Hawaii, New York, Mexico, and Canada.
+David Weiller celebrates 37 years on the University of Nevada, Las Vegas faculty where he serves as Co-Director of Choral Studies and Associate Director of the UNLV School of Music.
+Under his leadership, the UNLV Chamber Chorale has performed by invitation at western division conferences of the American Choral Directors Association (ACDA), and at western region and state conferences of the National Association for Music Education (NAfME).
+Concert tours have encompassed the southwest as, well as itineraries in Washington, Hawaii, New York, Mexico, and Canada.

-Weiller has conducted major choral-orchestral works ranging from Bach to Bernstein.
+David Weiller has conducted major choral-orchestral works ranging from Bach to Bernstein.
 He is the artistic director and conductor of the Las Vegas Master Singers, which is the chorus-in-residence for the Las Vegas Philharmonic.
-He has conducted over sixty stage productions at the university and as a principal conductor for the College Light Opera Company, where he conducts the Gilbert & Sullivan canon, Viennese and early American operettas, and Broadway classics.
+He has conducted over sixty stage productions at the university and as a principal conductor for the College Light Opera Company in Falmouth, Massachusetts; where he conducts the Gilbert & Sullivan canon, Viennese and early American operettas, and Broadway classics.